jkunz 3d30d6da4b

 # View logs

-# Stop a process
+# Stop it

 Process Management